 Our business is governed by a set of policies and instructions.
-Within the sustainability area, we abide by the overarching Corporate Sustainability Policy, thematic policies, other group policies, position statements and sector polices.
-These documents guide us in our work and express our view on specific key issues and industry sectors that are considered critical from an environmental and social perspective.
+Within the sustainability area, we abide by the overarching Corporate Sustainability Policy, thematic policies, sector polices and other group policies.
+These documents, most of them updated in 2021 and 2022, guide us in our work and express our view on specific key issues and industry sectors that are considered critical from an environmental and social perspective.

 Corporate Sustainability Policy